 Throughout the past year, we have implemented various initiatives and programs to support our employees in maintaining and improving their health.
-The key highlights includes:
+The key highlights include:

 Health and Wellness Programs: We offer a range of health and wellness programs, such as nutrition workshops and mental health awareness sessions.
 These programs are designed to empower employees to make positive lifestyle choices and take control of their health.
-Our company gym provides access to fitness equipment and exercise classes, ensuring employees have the resources to stay active and fit. • Ergonomic Assessments and Support: We conduct ergonomic assessments to ensure employees have a proper workstation and equipment to support their physical well-being and prevent musculoskeletal injuries.
+Our company gym provides access to fitness equipment and exercise classes, ensuring employees have the resources to stay active and maintain their physical well-being.
+We also conduct ergonomic assessments to ensure employees have a proper workstation and equipment to support their physical well-being and prevent musculoskeletal injuries.
 We also provide personalised ergonomic training and help implement ergonomic solutions tailored to each employee.